ISHANT57/LEETPEER_UPDATED_ISHANT/replit.md

 This is a full-stack web application for tracking LeetCode progress of students in a batch.
 The system automatically syncs student data from LeetCode, tracks daily/weekly progress, awards badges for achievements, and provides comprehensive dashboards for both students and administrators.

-**Status**: ✅ **FULLY OPERATIONAL** - Successfully synced 131 students with real-time LeetCode data via GraphQL API (142 total students imported, 11 failed due to invalid usernames).
+**Status**: ✅ **FULLY OPERATIONAL** - Successfully synced all 142 students with real-time LeetCode data via GraphQL API.
+All invalid usernames have been corrected and 100% sync success achieved.

 ## User Preferences